 Glucosamine and Joint Pain: The Evidence Has Changed

-In the early 2000s, glucosamine and chondroitin looked like the answer to osteoarthritis.
-The GAIT trial, published in the New England Journal of Medicine in 2006, generated enormous excitement when it suggested the combination might benefit a subset of patients with moderate-to-severe knee pain.
-Nearly two decades of follow-up research has systematically dismantled that optimism.
+In the early 2000s, glucosamine and chondroitin looked like the answer to osteoarthritis, fuelled by a 2006 New England Journal of Medicine trial that hinted at benefit in patients with moderate-to-severe knee pain.
+Nearly two decades of follow-up research has systematically dismantled that optimism, and the story of how it unravelled is a useful lesson in reading supplement evidence.

 What the GAIT Trial Actually Found